Create stand-alone media

-If you are using a removable USB drive, connect the USB drive to the computer where the wizard is run.
-The USB drive must be detectable by Windows as a removable device.
+If you're using a removable USB drive, connect it to the computer where you run the Create Task Sequence Media wizard.
+The USB drive must be detectable by Windows as a removal device.
 The wizard writes directly to the USB drive when it creates the media.

 Create an output folder

-In the Software Library workspace, expand Operating Systems, and then click Task Sequences.
+In the Configuration Manager console, go to the Software Library workspace, expand Operating Systems, and select the Task Sequences node.

 Select Stand-alone media.

-When you select this option, the user is not prompted for network configuration information or for optional task sequences.
-If the media is configured for password protection, the user is still prompted for a password.
+When you select this option, the user isn't prompted for network configuration information or for optional task sequences.
+If you configure the media for password protection, the user is still prompted for a password.

 - Format removable USB drive (FAT32) and make bootable: By default, let Configuration Manager prepare the USB drive.
 Many newer UEFI devices require a bootable FAT32 partition.
 However, this format also limits the size of files and overall capacity of the drive.
-If you have already formatted and configured the removable drive, disable this option.
+If you've already formatted and configured the removable drive, disable this option.

-If you deploy an application along with the operating system and the application cannot fit on a single media, Configuration Manager stores the application across multiple media.
+If you deploy an application along with the OS, and the application can't fit on a single media, Configuration Manager stores the application across multiple media.
 When the stand-alone media is run, Configuration Manager prompts the user for the next media where the application is stored.